dbartholomae/stylus-material/README.md

     sm-horizontal-list('—')
 ```

-Find examples of all components in the `examples` folder.
+Find examples of all components in the `docs` folder.

 ## Library size
 This library uses mostly mixins, therefore only what you actually use will increase your filesize.